grro/pi_dht_webthing/README.md

 To install this software you may use PIP such as shown below
 ```
-pip install pi_dht_webthing
+sudo pip install pi_dht_webthing
 ```

-After this installation you may start the webthing via your code or via command line.
+After this installation you may start the webthing inside your python code or via command line.
 E.g
 ```
 sudo dht --command listen --port 9050 --gpio 33
 ```
-Here the webthing API will be exposed using the local port 8080 and connecting the DHT signal pin 33
+Here the webthing API will be exposed using the local port 8080 and connecting the DHTxx signal pin 33

 You may also use the register command to register and start the webthing service as systemd unit.
-By doing this the wething service will be started automatically on boot
+By doing this the webthing service will be started automatically on boot
 ```
 sudo dht --command register --port 9050 --gpio 33
 ```